ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## Introduction to Digital Twins

-- While concept of data as a core component is arising..
+- The role of <b>data as a core component</b> of Digital Twins is increasingly recognized…
-- ...
-Still left unconsidered in most research papers
+- … yet it is often overlooked in research contributions.
-- ... but some standard models are emerging
-- e.g.: Fei Tao, Univ. of Beijing
+- Some reference models are emerging (e.g., Fei Tao, Univ. of Beijing).

 :::: {.columns}
 ::: {.column width="60%"}